 Sustainability is at the heart of how C2 Montréal operates as an organization.
-Both a value and a significant concern of ours, we believe that an event welcoming north of 6,000 participants every year should lead by example and strive to minimize its ecological footprint.
-Furthermore, our commitment to sustainability extends beyond our event—it encompasses C2 Montréal as a whole.
-To ensure consistency in our actions for sustainability, we have adopted a twofold vision:
+It’s both a value and a significant concern of ours, as we believe that an event welcoming north of 6,000 participants every year should lead by example and strive to minimize its ecological footprint.
+Furthermore, our commitment to sustainability extends beyond our event — it encompasses the C2 Montréal organization as a whole.
+To ensure consistency in our sustainability efforts, we have adopted a two-part objective:

 - We aim to uphold and communicate a coherent vision of what sustainability consists of, which will inform every action taken by C2 Montréal.